ReadyUpOhio/readyup-website-local/README.md

-# GameGrid Emporium
+# Ready Up Gamestore

-This is a web application for GameGrid Emporium, a fictional game store.
+This is a web application for Ready Up Gamestore, a fictional game store.
 The application provides a public-facing website and an admin portal for managing the store's content and customer interactions.

 ## Tech Stack